-F. Recordings made which result in an arrest, detainment or citation will have a case number or citation number entered against them on the MDT before uploading.
+G. All digital video data captured by the MVR System and uploaded into the evidence system will remain in the system memory for a period designated by the evidence software retention rules and assigned category for each video but must be held for a minimum of 120 days.

+OPR49.08 SCOPE AND LIMITS OF TECHNOLOGY:

+Mobile Video Recorders (body and vehicle mounted cameras) serve many

+purposes to the benefit of the Department and public in both the law enforcement process and in maintaining the public trust.
+This does not mean the equipment is infallible.
+The failure to activate an MVR due to sudden and unexpected actions which require an officer to act for his own safety or the safety of another will not be deemed a violation of this policy.
+The failure to capture video that is a result of equipment failure or technical issues with the MVR System will not be deemed a violation of this policy when an officer followed this policy and made the attempt to utilize the system as intended.

-OPR49.08 SUPERVISOR RESPONSIBILITIES:
+OPR49.09 SUPERVISOR RESPONSIBILITIES:

 Shift supervisors will review downloaded video from each squad member at

-least twice per month in order to verify that recording equipment is working properly and to ensure the proper conduct of officers during their encounters with citizens.
+least twice per month in order to verify that recording equipment is working properly, is being utilized and to ensure the proper conduct of officers during their encounters with citizens.

 Supervisors will ensure that recordings of any incident are indicated in the

 appropriate report(s).
-If there is no recording, the report supervisor will in sure proper documentation of the incident is included in the narrative section of the report.
-Failure to record should be very rare and any noticed trends of failures shall be noted and investigated.
+If there is no recording, the report supervisor will make sure proper documentation of the incident is included in the narrative section of the report.
+Failure to record should be very rare and any noticed trends of failures shall be investigated.

-OPR49.09 MVR RECORDING USE:
+OPR49.10 MVR RECORDING USE:

-A. Copying or reproduction of any recording, whether from the original or a duplicate thereof, without authorization of the Patrol Division Commander or higher ranking supervisor is prohibited.
+A. Copying or reproduction of any recording, whether from the original or a duplicate thereof, will be conducted only by those employees designated to

+handle, distribute, redact and audit video files within the evidence software.
+Copying or in any other manner obtaining video or images from an official recording for personal use is forbidden.

-1. All requests for a copy of a recorded incident are to be accomplished using a request letter.
+1. All discovery requests for a copy of a recorded incident are to be accomplished using a request letter.
 The original request will be made part of the original incident report and retained in records.
 The Evidence Technician or the Prosecuting Attorney’s Liaison will be the point of contact for all recording requests and retrievals.
-The Evidence Technician or the Prosecuting Attorney’s Liaison will be permitted a 24 hour turnaround time for submission of the recording(s) following a written request.
+The Evidence Technician or the Prosecuting Attorney’s Liaison will be permitted a 24-hour turnaround time for submission of the recording(s) following a written request.
+The District Attorney’s office may utilize the provided portal in of the above process.
+This will allow direct password access to the evidence data files for use in providing discovery, preparation of the prosecutor’s case and use as evidence in criminal proceedings.

+The original digital file will be maintained in the system in its unaltered

+state until it is purged via the evidence software’s retention rules.
+In the case of videos files which are evidence in active or serious cases the files must be retained until there is an evidence destruction order issued by the courts and are set as manually delete only within the system.
+Only the Evidence Technicians may delete these video files in accordance with the order.
+Original video files related to incidents resulting in complaints or lawsuits will be categorized as PSU Review and maintained until all civil/criminal processes are completed.

 B. When an incident or other action that will aid training is recorded, the member having knowledge of the incident or enforcement action should: